PoCInnovation/Workshops/software/5.Actions/README.md

 Thanks to the `Makefile`, your objective is to run unit-tests and functional tests in the `epitest docker image`.
 We will create the same behavior in your CI so it's cool to understand steps first.

-You can create a container thanks to the command: `docker run --rm -it -v $PWD:/home/ -w /home epitechcontent/epitest-docker /bin/zsh`.
+You can create a container thanks to the command: `sudo docker run --rm -it -v $PWD:/home/ -w /home epitechcontent/epitest-docker /bin/zsh`.
 It will setup a shell in the container.

 Now, run tests in the container